huang-sh/astk-doc/en/content/AS_event.md

 #### AS events differential splicing computation

-**diffSplice** is used to Calculate differential splicing for AS events.
+**diffSplice** is used to calculate differential splicing for AS events.

 Arguments: